Safety First: Lower SIDS Risk

-One crying-it-out type of sleep training is the well-known, yet controversial, Ferber Method, also known as "Progressive Watching" or "Graduated Extinction".
+One crying-it-out type of sleep training is the well-known, yet controversial, Ferber Method, also known as "Progressive Watching" or "Graduated Extinction."
 The goal is to teach your baby how to sleep on her own and put herself back to sleep if she wakes up during the night.
 Richard Ferber, MD, director of the Center for Pediatric Sleep Disorders at Children's Hospital Boston, developed this method.
-He advises parents not to start this training until baby is at least 5 or 6 months old.
+He advises parents not to start this training until their baby is at least 5 or 6 months old.
 Here’s an overview of how it’s done:

 - Put your baby in her crib -- drowsy, but awake.
 Once you've finished her bedtime routine, leave the room.

 - If your baby cries, wait a few minutes before you check on her.
 The amount of time you wait depends on you and your baby.
 You might start waiting somewhere between 1 and 5 minutes.